 1. “Tor-mentoring” Steve Earle

 The dust-up with the Dylan quote aside, Steve Earle counted Townes Van Zandt as his mentor, and the two formed a close bond in the years since their initial encounter in 1978.
 But, as with much of Van Zandt’s life, the relationship felt like the antithesis of what a mentor actually should be.

 A 2009 New York Times article about Earle and Van Zandt captures that relationship perfectly.
 The first time Van Zandt watched Earle perform, he heckled him relentlessly, imploring Earle to sing “The Wabash Cannonball.”
 He also told Earle to read War & Peace, and when Earle returned to him with questions about the book, Van Zandt revealed he himself hadn’t actually read the book.
 He just thought Earle should.

 Unfortunately, Earle also adopted Van Zandt’s drug and alcohol habits.
 So bad, in fact, that Van Zandt actually visited Earle during a rare moment in which Townes was sober.
 “I must be in trouble if they’re sending you,” Earle said to Van Zandt.
 But despite all the joking, the two possessed an immense fondness and respect for each other.
 It’s what led Earle to eventually name his son Justin Townes Earle after him.

-Steve Earle wrote “Fort Worth Blues” as a tribute to his friend after his death in 1997.
+Steve Earle wrote “Fort Worth Blues” as a tribute to his friend after his death in Smyrna, Tennessee in 1997.
 The song remains one of his greatest songs.
 He also released an album called Townes in 2009, a dedication to his friend.